-- the drain (blow-down valve) is closed
+- Is the drain (blow-down valve) closed?

-- the T.D.S. valve is set to "CLOSED"
+- Is the TDS valve in its "CLOSED" position?

-- the air vent valve is open
+- Is the air vent valve open?

-- the steam valve is closed
+- Is the steam valve closed?

-- the sight apertures in the water area are tight; replace gaskets if required
+- Are all inspection ports in the water area watertight?
+Replace gaskets if required.

-- if an ECO is installed, the ventilation and drain valves are closed

-- the water level sight glasses are open; flush the water side if required.
+- When installing an economiser, are the air vent valve and drain closed? - Are the water level glasses open?
+Flush on the DHW side if required.